 Please see current opening hours below.
 We would encourage visitors to pre-book admission online ahead of the your visit.
 There is usually some availability if you'd like to turn up on the day, but this cannot be guaranteed.
 Please click here to view availability and to book.

-The safety of our staff and visitors is of upmost importance, and to make sure everyone within our venue is as safe as possible, we are limiting the number of people allowed inside the venue at any one time.
-Your patience and understanding is very much appreciate, whilst we put the new procedures in place.
+The safety of our staff and visitors is of vital importance, and to make sure everyone within our venue is as safe as possible, we are limiting the number of people allowed inside the museum at any one time.
+We have only 16 admission slots per day, every 20 minutes from 10am, meaning that you are very unlikely to come in to contact with other people whilst visiting the museum.
+If you do, you can pass others safely, and use the hand sanitiser which is available throughout the museum.
+Your patience and understanding is very much appreciated whilst we operate these new procedures.

-The Museum cafe will be open on the dates and times below, and operating a takeaway menu only for the time being.
+The Museum cafe will be open on the dates and times below.

 The Soldiers of Gloucestershire Museum is located in Gloucester’s Historic Docks

 Back Badge Square

 Gloucester GL1 2HE

 The museum reopened in April 2014 after a significant Heritage Lottery funded refurbishment.
 Come and discover the lives of Gloucestershire soldiers from the last 300 years.
 Try on Army uniforms, look into a First World War trench, learn about medals and how soldiers won them through history with our interactive displays.
 Do you know how the Gloucestershire Regiment won the Back Badge?
 See how the Royal Gloucestershire Hussars survived fighting in the desert?